gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.

 * The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this specification and extends the OSCORE_Input_Material object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
-In particular, it contains the additional parameters 'cs_alg', 'cs_params', 'cs_key_params', 'cs_key_enc', 'ecdh_alg', 'ecdh_params' and 'ecdh_key_params' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.
+In particular, it contains the additional parameters 'group_senderId' 'cs_alg', 'cs_params', 'cs_key_params', 'cs_key_enc', 'ecdh_alg', 'ecdh_params' and 'ecdh_key_params' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.
 More specifically, the 'key' parameter is composed as follows.

    * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value used in the OSCORE group.

-   * The 'clientId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
-This parameter is not present if the node joins the group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
-In any other case, this parameter MUST be present.

-      Note that this parameter and its value have no relation with the CoAP role that the joining node is going to take in the OSCORE group.
-That is, it is not indicative of whether the joining node is going to act (also) as CoAP client once in the OSCORE group.

    * The 'hkdf' parameter, if present, has as value the KDF algorithm used in the OSCORE group.